 The ThreatCheck API can be integrated into various security processes, including:

-• SIEM and SOAR: Send indicators from logs or alerts to the API to trigger automated containment or notifications if the indicator is listed.
+SIEM and SOAR: Send log or alert indicators to the API to trigger automated containment or notifications if the indicator is listed.

 Ensure the API is correctly integrated by verifying the response format: th